Litvy9k/easy-finance/README.md

-A FastAPI budget management webapp cus my gf's mom need one Can't tell you the url since I didn't add a login mechanism
+A FastAPI budget management webapp cus my gf's mom needed one

+Can't tell you the url since I didn't add a login mechanism